Get in touch!

 Grow To School - Resources

-Free lesson plans, guidance, and activities.
+Free lesson plans, guidance and activities.

-We exist to support schools to take their pupils outside for learning and exploration.
+Grow to School exist to support schools to take their pupils outside for learning and exploration.
 On this page we’re sharing a selection of useful lesson plans, gardening and nature-based activities, plus videos and guidance to support even the most cautious teacher to take their class outside.

 • Food Growing